 All SMART Fixed Route buses have bike racks.
 Like DDOT, there is no additional charge to use them.
+Note that eBikes are not currently allowed due to their additional weight.
 For more information, visit their web page on how to use the bike rack or watch their short video.

 Detroit People Mover

 Bicycles are allowed on the People Mover.
 Nearly all of the People Mover stations also have bike racks.